Lemon and blueberry loaf cake

 Yes.
 You can use either fresh or frozen blueberries in this loaf.
 If you use frozen blueberries (like we did), you might find the colour seeps into the batter when you mix them in and it might take a little longer to bake, but it will be equally delicious.

 There’s no need to defrost the blueberries before you add them.
+In fact if you do, your sponge may well turn purple as you stir them in.

 What can I use if I don’t have self raising flour?